Local sum uncertainty relations for angular momentum operators of bipartite permutation symmetric systems: Concluding remarks

-In this paper, it is shown that violation of local sum uncertainty relations (LSUR) in angular momentum operators is a necessary and sufficient condition for entanglement in two-qubit permutation symmetric states.
-The angular momentum LSUR for permutation symmetric even $N$-qubit states are shown to be violated when the least eigenvalue of the covariance matrix of the two-qubit reduced state is negative.
-The entanglement in the two-qubit reduced system is thus shown to imply entanglement between bipartite divisions of the even $N$-qubit symmetric state.
-Our illustration of the result in two important classes of multiqubit states helps in discerning the bipartite entanglement through the parameters of two-qubit marginal.
+In this paper, we have shown that angular momentum LSUR in bipartitions of symmetric multiqubit states with even number of qubits are violated when the covariance matrix of the two-qubit subsystem is not positive-definite.
+Entanglement between equal bipartitions is ensured when the LSUR in angular momentum operators of an even $N$-qubit symmetric state is violated or equivalently the covariance matrix of the two-qubit subsystem possesses atleast one negative eigenvalue.
+Our illustration of this result in two important classes of symmetric multiqubit states helps in discerning entanglement in their equal bipartitions through the parameters of two-qubit reduced system.